 You may also find that your pay is subject to additional deductions, including student loan repayment and pension contributions.
 It’s also worth noting that umbrella companies deduct a fee (margin) to cover the associated administration in exchange for processing your payroll.

-Every time you are paid by an umbrella company, you should be given an up to date payslip that outlines all the deductions that have been made to your pay.
+Every time you are paid by an umbrella company, you should be given an up-to-date payslip that outlines all the deductions that have been made to your pay.

 We cover this in more detail later in this article under the question – Why are other umbrella companies offering me higher take home pay?